Haiti interim prime minister Joseph set to step down this week | Politics

 The Core Group is made up of ambassadors from Germany, Brazil, Canada, Spain, the United States, France, and the European Union and special representatives from the United Nations and the Organization of American States.
 The group also called for the organization of "free, fair, transparent and credible legislative and presidential elections as quickly as possible."

-The U.S. State Department and the White House National Security Council did not immediately respond to requests for comment on Monday.
+U.S. President Joe Biden welcomed reports that Haitian politicians were discussing ways of working together in the wake of the assassination, White House press secretary Jen Psaki said on Monday.
 Henry told Reuters on July 9 that he considered Joseph to be not interim prime minister but a foreign minister who had taken on the office.

 "My installation should be done as soon as possible.
 I'm working on the formation of a government, I am consulting, and I should speed up my consultations," he said in the interview.
 A Colombian police chief said on Friday https://www.reuters.com/world/americas/haiti-justice-min-ex-official-could-have-ordered-moise-killing-colombia-police-2021-07-16 the assassination may have been ordered by a former Haitian justice ministry official, citing a preliminary investigation that has implicated Haitian Americans and former Colombian soldiers.